lunayuehuang/MSE544_ImageSegmentation/README.md

 This is the same binary U-Net architecture used in Part 2, so the saved `unet_best.pt` weights load into the matching layers.

 ### Cell 24 — Re-define UNet (standalone for inference)

+Re-declares the same `DoubleConv` and `UNet` classes from Cell 16 so that **Part 3 can be run standalone** (e.g. on a fresh kernel) without re-running the training cells.
+The architecture must match exactly so the saved weights load cleanly.

 ```python
 def make_group_norm(num_channels, max_groups=8):